1. Ada

 VZV is the same virus that causes chickenpox, a very common childhood infection.
 2 After a person has had chickenpox, VZV remains dormant in their body for the rest of their lifetime.
 If the virus reactivates, which can happen decades later, most often due to a weakened immune system, the resulting condition is called shingles.
 Although anybody who has already had chickenpox can develop shingles, the condition most commonly affects adults, typically those over 50 years of age.
 3

-The rash develops into blisters on one side of the body, most commonly in one the following areas:
+The rash develops into blisters on one side of the body, most commonly in one of the following areas:

 • Neck